Breast Enlargement or Augmentation

 Discussing the placement of the implants and the associated advantages and disadvantages will occur with your surgeon well before your surgery.

 The implants will be placed into a pocket, which can be situated in two different positions relative to the breast tissue and the pectoral muscle that lies beneath.
 After your surgeon makes an incision (usually along the underside of your breasts), they will then place the implant either above or below the chest muscles.
+Whether you opt for an over or under the muscle implant, each has different recovery times, results etc.

-How can scars be minimised?
+How can scars be minimized?

 What type of breast implants are available?